Turskyi/ethical_scanner/README.md

 # Ethical Scanner

-Ethical Scanner is a Flutter project for Android and iOS mobile app that scans the barcode of a product and tells you if the product meets your ethical standards.
+**Ethical Scanner** is a Flutter project for building Android and iOS mobile apps that scans the barcode of a product and tells you if the product meets your ethical standards.

 The app allows you to customize your preferences based on